 Since 1999 we have enjoyed a close partnership with St. Michel's Parish in Boucan Carre.
 Though small by American standards, the Boucan Carre parish is the largest in the region, and serves as the "hub" for several remote chapels located in the surrounding mountains.
 Much like American preachers in the 19th Century, the priest at St. Michel's, Father Michenet Duportal, travels among the mountain chapels to service his parishioners.
 The parish's nuns operate the local primary school funded by our donations.Read more...

 The thousands of people who live in Haiti's most remote regions have little or no access to medical care.
 About one of every two children dies before the age of four from malaria, typhoid, cholera, and other tropical diseases.
 Since 2008, we have sponsored medical missions to the village of Bouly, reachable only by a five-hour trek with no road over the river and mountains.
-Invitation to our 2017 banquet that will be held on Saturday, October 7 at Sacred Heart School.Read more...
+A new clinic in Bouly provides primary care to 400 patients a month.Read more...

 Proceeds from the banquet pay for all medical mission activity, including salaries and medicines for the Bouly Clinic.
 (Travel to Haiti is self-funded.)
 The event is free, with donations encouraged.
 Please send us a message with your full name and mailing address to receive a written invitation.

 The sponsorship of a student seeks to fund the 1,300 students we support in Boucan Carre's three schools.
 Sponsored students are provided tuition, books, and uniforms.
 Funds also help provide daily meals for elementary school students.
 Annual sponsorship of elementary school students is $200.
 Sponsorship of high school and vocational students is $300.